zumasys/docs/site/jbase/release-notes/5.8/5.8.4/pn931/README.md

 ## Notes

-Add SYSTEM(9010), returning a value of "JBASE" to meet equivalency to other platforms including Universe, Unidata and OpenQM.
+Add SYSTEM(9010), returning a value of "JBASE" to meet equivalency to other platforms including UniVerse, UniData and OpenQM.

 ```
 CRT "The contents of SYSTEM(9010) are : " : system(9010)